 The Intercontinental Samui, set on the hillside above Baan Taling Ngam, combines the beauty of the tropics with a traditional festive feel.
-On Christmas Eve they offer the White Christmas set served up right on the beach.
-The Christmas fest starts with a cocktail welcome soiree, then you are led to your intimate beach table for a gastronomic
+On Christmas Eve they offer cocktails on arrival, a buffet feast whilst a local band plays chilled music as you eat, feeling pleased it’s soft, white sand between your toes

 For a Christmas with a twist, the trendy, hip W Retreat offers a glittering, bubbly one.
 An

 Thai people love fireworks, and the noisier they are the better!
 This means that your New Year on Koh Samui will be welcomed in with a bang wherever you are staying!
 Chaweng and Lamai host the biggest celebrations with firework shows guaranteed to see the old year out with a dazzling light and sound show.
 If you prefer a more sedate evening, then Bophut, Maenam and Choeng are more

 As you can imagine, many of the beach clubs and hotel bars hold New Year’s Eve parties with beautiful people, dancing and live entertainment.

 Nikki Beach, on Lipa Noi, is the sister beach club to the one in Miami and since Koh Samui, Phuket now has it's own Nikki Beach Club as well - so they know how to put on a party.
 The action takes place poolside, with live music, dance shows and cool DJs spinning tunes throughout the night.
 Be prepared for some surprise entertainment.